 Vertical Sleeve Gastrectomy failure can be caused by:

 - Patient’s body adjusting to lower caloric intake

 Vertical Banded Gastroplasty

 Vertical Banded Gastroplasty, or stomach stapling, is an outdated weight-loss procedure that uses stitches and an implant to achieve weight loss.
-Developed by Dr. Edward E. Mason, the developer of the original Gastric Bypass in 1966, it was original developed in 1980.
+Developed by Dr. Edward E. Mason, the developer of the original Gastric Bypass in 1966, it was originally developed in 1980.
 Since that time, long-term studies over 10 years show disappointing results.

 Compared with other surgery options, Vertical Banded Gastroplasty doesn’t produce the necessary weight loss and can allow patients to regain their weight.
 Other possible reasons for weight loss failure is the lack of duplicate stitching (a practice which is now standard), which can tear or open.
-When this happens, patients must convert to another surgery time.
+When this happens, patients must convert to another surgery.